-For information on University fees and co-payments, please consult the Regulations on Student Fees and Benefits of the Student Requirements System and the Intézd Online.
+For information on University fees and co-payments, please consult the Regulations on Student Fees and Benefits of the Student Requirements System and the Do It Online or on the website at this link Finance

 8. The dormitories

 You can find information about the dormitories here.